Duality between Lagrangian and Legendrian invariants: Introduction

 We start with the geometric data of a Liouville domain $X$ with convex boundary $Y$ and an exact Lagrangian submanifold $L \subset X$ with Legendrian boundary $\Lambda \subset Y$.
 We assume that $c_{1}(X)=0$, that the Maslov class of $L$ vanishes (for grading purposes) and that $L$ is relatively spin (to orient certain moduli spaces of holomorphic disks).
 Assume that $L$ is subdivided into embedded components intersecting transversely $L = \bigcup_{v \in \Gamma} L_v$ and that $\Lambda$ is subdivided into connected components $\Lambda = \bigsqcup_{v \in \Gamma} \Lambda_v$.
 To avoid notational complications, we take both parametrized by the same finite set $\Gamma$ and assume that the boundary of $L_v$ is $\Lambda_v$.
 We use a base field $\mathbb{K}$ and define the semi-simple ring

 generated by mutually orthogonal idempotents $e_v$.
 Also, we fix a partition

 into two disjoint sets, and choose a base-point $p_v \in \Lambda_v$ for each $v \in \Gamma^{+}$.

 For simplicity, let us restrict, in this introduction, to the following situation: \begin{itemize} \item $X$ is a subcritical Liouville domain, \item If $v \in \Gamma^{-}$ then the corresponding Legendrian $\Lambda_v$ is an embedded \emph{sphere}. \end{itemize} From a technical point of view, these restrictions are unnecessary.
-We make them in order to facilitate the explanation of the meaning of our constructions for Legendrian surgery.
+We make them in order to facilitate the explanation of our constructions from the perspective of Legendrian surgery.
 (Note that, the topology of $\Lambda_v$ is unrestricted when $v \in \Gamma^{+}$.)